-Even though most visitors passing though the capital do not venture into the 13th arrondissement, it is a vibrant and dynamic neighbourhood that fully is definitely worth a visit.
-If the area is mostly known to be the Parisian version of China town, it is also home to a bold art scene, far from the Louvre and the Joconde!
+Even though most visitors passing through the French capital do not venture into the 13th arrondissement, it is a vibrant and dynamic district that is definitely worth a visit.
+If the 13th arrondissement is mostly known to be the Parisian version of China town, it is also home to a bold art scene, far from the Louvre and the Joconde!

-Captain Ulysses leads you through this exuberant open-air museum: get ready to discover Paris as you’ve never seen it!
+get ready to discover Paris as you’ve never seen it!
+Follow the guide!

-Street art in the 13th arrondissement of Paris: the story behind this audacious project
+Street art in the 13th arrondissement of Paris: the story behind the audacious project

 If in popular belief, street art is often synonymous with tags and nonconformism, the “Street art 13” project is nothing of the sort!

-The idea to turn the area into an exuberant and colourful open-air museum sprang from the collaboration between a Parisian art gallery called La Gallerie Itinerrance, and the city hall of the 13tharrondissement.
+The idea to turn the area into an exuberant and colourful open-air museum springs from the collaboration between a Parisian art gallery called La Gallerie Itinerrance, and the city hall of the 13th arrondissement.

 Since then, two other galleries have joined the “Street Art 13” project: the Mathgoth Gallery and the By Night Gallery.